Bruno Dyck Research and Writing

 Dyck, B., & Greidanus, N.S.
 (2017).
 "Quantum Sustainable Organizing Theory: A study of

-."
+Organization Theory as if matter mattered."
 Journal of Management Inquiry, 26(1): 32-46.

 This paper draws on quantum ideas like entanglement and uncertainty to develop socio-ecologically sustainable organization theory that challenges the Newtonian assumptions that underpin conventional organization and management theory.